 Registering to attend a TEAS Information Session is not required, but encouraged.

-FALL 2019 TEAS Information Session (Takoma Park/Silver Spring Campus)
+SPRING 2020 TEAS Information Session (Takoma Park/Silver Spring Campus only)

-Register for TEAS Information Session (TP/SS).
+Register for TEAS Information Session (TP/SS)new window.
 Walk-ins are encouraged.

-Register for TEAS Information Session (Rockville).
+Register for TEAS Information Session (Rockville)new window.
 Walk-ins are encouraged.

-Register for TEAS Information Session (Germantown).
+Register for TEAS Information Session (Germantown)new window.
 Walk-ins are encouraged.

 The Montgomery College Assessment Centers offer the TEAS test during the following dates: